About the TradeByte category

 Entity

-It’s the entity you want to subscribe from the Tradebyte.
-Please refer to the entities in the Tradebyte API Reference page.
+The entity you want to subscribe to from Tradebyte.
+Please refer to the entities on the Tradebyte API Reference page.

 Request Parameters

-It’s the parameters you can provide to get the needed entity based on the Tradebyte API Reference.
-Please look at the example below on how to fill Request Parameters field when subscribing Single order entity.
+The parameters you can provide to get the needed entities are based on the Tradebyte API Reference.
+Please look at the example below on how to fill the Request Parameters field when subscribing Single order entity.

 image

-It means that we want to subscribe to an order with ID 1234567, and we want to use tborder transfer format.
+This means that we want to subscribe to an order with ID 1234567 and use the tborder transfer format.
 We can see in the documentation that a single order entity requires orderId as a path parameter to define which order we want to fetch.

-That’s why we need to define the orderId property inside path property in the Request Parameters field.
-The properties inside query parameters (in this example is mode) will be parsed as query parameters.
+That is why we need to define the orderId property inside the path property in the Request Parameters field.
+The properties inside query parameters (like mode in this example) will be parsed as query parameters.

 The final URL that will be called is /orders/1234567?mode=tborder